-If the osteopath holds that they are providing a service which is completely separate from their work as an osteopath and does not involve treating patients, it would be easy to assume that the standards are not relevant.
-The OPS cannot be disregarded however, and the expectations for ethical behaviour, such as those set out in D1 and D7 do still apply.
+If the osteopath considers that they are providing a service which is completely separate from their work as an osteopath and does not involve treating patients, it would be easy to assume that the standards are not relevant.
+However, the OPS cannot be disregarded, and the expectations for ethical behaviour, such as those set out in standards D1 and D7 do still apply.

-If there is no benefit to the patient in the osteopath arguing a distinction between his different professional roles, then the osteopath may not be able to demonstrate compliance with D1 and D7.
+If there is no benefit to the patient in the osteopath arguing a distinction between their different professional roles, then the osteopath may not be able to demonstrate compliance with standards D1 and D7.